code-rush/givel-info/givel/README.md

 - **remove user's community**
   - Path: /api/v1/user_accounts/{user_email}/communities/{community}
   - Method: DELETE
-  - Returns: *200 OK* Status code if successfully deleted.
+  - Returns: *200 OK* Status code with a message if community successfully deleted.
   - Description: Deletes the community if unfollowed by the user.
+If a **home** community is deleted and there exists **home_away** then **home_away** community is changed to **home** community.
+If a request is sent to delete a community that does not exists then a BadRequest Exception is raised.

 - **follow a user**
   - Path: /api/v1/users/{user_email}/following
   - Method: PUT
   - Data: follow_user
-  - Returns: *200 OK* Status Code
+  - Returns: *200 OK* Status Code with a success message.
   - Description: Following a user.
 It adds the user to the following list and adds this user to the following users followers list.

 - **get all users followings**
   - Path: /api/v1/users/{user_email}/following
   - Method: GET
-  - Returns: Users all followings list if any else a message indicating an empty following lists
+  - Returns: Users all followings list as results with a message and *200 OK* Status Code.
-  - Description: Get all list of users following user list.
+  - Description: Get all list of user's following user list as results and also returns a message.

 - **unfollow a user**
   - Path: /api/v1/users/{user_email}/following
   - Method: DELETE
   - Data: unfollow_user
-  - Returns: *200 OK* Status Code.
+  - Returns: *200 OK* Status Code with a success message.
   - Description: Removes the unfollowed user from the followings list and removes this user from followers list from the unfollowed user.
+Returns a message if this operation fails or is successfully executed.

 - **get users followers**
   - Path: /api/v1/users/{user_email}/followers
   - Method: GET
-  - Returns: List of all followers if any else a message indicating an empty followers list.
+  - Returns: List of all followers if any with a success message and *200 OK* Status Code.
-  - Description: Fetches all users followers and returns it.
+  - Description: Returns all users followers as results with a message.